kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.6 - February XX, 2016 =
+* Updated Video.js to version 5.5.3
-* Significantly redesigned video embed code overlay appearance.
+* Significantly redesigned video sharing overlay appearance.
 * Added Twitter and Facebook share buttons.
 * Moved download link to an icon overlay and stopped inserting unnecessary downloadlink attribute in shortcode for videos in the WordPress database.
 * Added resolution switching for WordPress Default player.
 * Added option to load a specific resolution by default.
 * Updated oEmbed system to work with new oEmbed features introduced in WordPress 4.4.
-* Updated Video.js to version 5.5.3
 * Changed in-browser base64 thumbnail encoding to JPG in order to reduce data transferred when saving.
 Should reduce 404 errors.
-* Added check for "Can view & modify other users encode queue" capability to prevent unauthorized users from deleting encoded videos.
+* Improved user role security to preven unauthorized users from modifying video settings.
 * Now using Yoast SEO or All In One SEO Pack post descriptions for Schema.org description metadata, when available.
 * Fixed bug that broke FFMPEG sample encode output and video rotation when a watermark overlay was enabled.
+* Fixed bug that incorrectly interpreted FFMPEG output as an error when the last line came from the AAC encoder.
 * Fixed bug that didn't initialize the nativecontrolsfortouch plugin setting.
+* Fixed bug that didn't set featured images on some videos uploaded using frontend uploaders.
-* Fixed bug that hid the wrong headers on the plugin settings tabs in WordPress 4.4.
+* Fixed bug that hid the wrong headers on the plugin settings tabs in WordPress 4.4+.
 * Fixed bug that disabled the text track remove button when editing videos in the media library.
 * Fixed bug that redundantly localized the frontend script every time a video was embedded on a page.